SteveHawk/Simple-Terminal-Animation/README.md

 termtosvg ./A_MYSTERY_STORY.svg -c './A_MYSTERY_STORY.sh' -D 5000 -g 85x35 -m 200 -t window_frame_js
 ```

-You might want to change some parameters based on your content.
+You might want to change some parameters based on your requirements.
 Read their documentation for more information.

-Note: Set `-m` to a larger number (1 by default) can massively reduce size, thus increase SVG rendering performance.
+Note: set `-m` to a larger number (1 by default) can massively reduce size, thus increase SVG rendering performance.

-## How to embed in Hugo
+## How to embed SVG in Hugo

 In my case, I use [Hugo](https://gohugo.io/) as my blog framework, so I only figured out how to embed it in Hugo.